Do We Put Too Much Weight on Shared Interests When Dating?

 I thank Lauren Hale for invaluable input on this blog post.

-For more of my posts on relationships and other topics, see this categorized list at my website.
+For more of my posts on relationships and other topics, see this categorized list on my website.